36 Farmhouse

 36 Farmhouse is a 2022 Indian Hindi-language suspense comedy drama film.
 It is written by Subhash Ghai and directed by Ram Ramesh Sharma.
-It is produced by Subhash Ghai and Rahul Puri with the production houses Mukta Searchlight Films and Zee Studios.
-It stars Amol Parashar, Barkha Singh, Vijay Raaz, Sanjay Mishra and Flora Saini in pivotal roles.
+It is produced by Subhash Ghai and Rahul Puri under the banner Mukta Searchlight Films and Zee Studios.
+It stars Amol Parashar, Barkha Singh, Vijay Raaz, Madhuri Bhatia, Sanjay Mishra and Flora Saini in pivotal roles.
 The film premiered on 21 January 2022 on ZEE5.